 The presence of pre-existing heart disease appears to be a major risk factor for development of MACE in men receiving ADT.
 MACE is a cumulative term for adverse CV events and is defined as MI, coronary revascularization, stroke, and hospitalization because of heart failure.
-In one study, men who experienced two or more MACE before initiation of ADT were at highest risk for developing CVD during the first 6 months of therapy (HR 1.91, 95% CI: 1.66-2.20 for GnRH agonist versus no treatment) compared to an age-matched cohort from the general population (23).
-Ziehr et al found no association between ADT and cardiac-specific mortality in men without any cardiac risk factors (defined as congestive heart failure (CHF) or prior MI) (24).
-However, men with a history of these risk factors treated with ADT had a significantly higher risk of cardiac mortality compared to those without treatment at 5 years (HR 3.28, 95% CI: 1.01-10.64; p = 0.048).
-A similar association was also reported by Nanda et al using similar cardiac risk stratification (25).
-Importantly, even short durations of ADT (ie. 3 to 6 months) appear to increase CVD risk (19).
-Together, the data suggests that men with pre-existing cardiac disease are at highest risk for developing MACE.
+In one study, men who experienced two or more MACE before initiation of ADT were at highest risk for developing CVD during the first six months of therapy (HR 1.91, 95% CI 1.66-2.20 for GnRH agonist vs. no treatment) compared to an agematched cohort from the general population.23 Ziehr et al found no association between ADT and cardiac-specific mortality in men without any cardiac risk factors (defined as congestive heart failure [CHF] or prior MI).24 However, men with a history of these risk factors treated with ADT had a significantly higher risk of cardiac mortality compared to those without treatment at five years (HR 3.28, 95% CI 1.01-10.64, p=0.048).
+A similar association was also reported by Nanda et al using similar cardiac risk stratification.25 Importantly, even short durations of ADT (i.e., 3-6 months) appear to increase CVD risk.19 Together, the data suggests that men with pre-existing cardiac disease are at highest risk for developing MACE.

-An important area of debate is whether treatment with a GnRH agonist versus antagonist results in a different risk profile with respect to CVD and development of MACE.
-Studies in animal models suggest that GnRH agonists, but not antagonists, may induce plaque instability and rupture (26) (27), however whether this translates to clinical practice remains unknown.
-A pooled analysis of 6 RCTs including 2328 men found that those with pre-existing CVD treated with a GnRH antagonist were 56% less likely to have a cardiovascular event within 1 year of beginning ADT compared to men treated with a GnRH agonist (HR 0.44; 95% CI: 0.26-0.74, p=0.002) (28).
-However, this data is limited by results obtained from post hoc analysis, short follow up less than one year and exclusion of patients with certain pre-existing cardiac risk factors.
-The results of this study are supported by a recent phase II trial in which patients using a GnRH antagonist were 18% less likely to experience a MACE (95% CI: 4.6-31.2) (29).
-However, a large population based study from France did not identify a difference between the two treatment modalities (30).
+An important area of debate is whether treatment with a GnRH agonist vs. antagonist results in a different risk profile with respect to CVD and development of MACE.
+Studies in animal models suggest that GnRH agonists, but not antagonists, may induce plaque instability and rupture; 26,27 however, whether this translates to clinical practice remains unknown.
+A pooled analysis of six RCTs including 2328 men found that those with pre-existing CVD treated with a GnRH antagonist were 56% less likely to have a cardiovascular event within one year of beginning ADT compared to men treated with a GnRH agonist (HR 0.44, 95% CI 0.26-0.74, p=0.002).28 However, this data is limited by results obtained from posthoc analysis, short followup less than one year, and exclusion of patients with certain pre-existing cardiac risk factors.
+The results of this study are supported by a recent phase 2 trial in which patients using a GnRH antagonist were 18% less likely to experience a MACE (95% CI 4.6-31.2).29 However, a large, population-based study from France did not identify a difference between the two treatment modalities.30